kytrinyx/problem-specifications/exercises/secret-handshake/instructions.md

 Your task is to converts a number between 1 and 31 to a sequence of actions in the secret handshake.

-The sequence of actions are chosen by looking at each of the number places in the binary number.
+The sequence of actions are chosen by looking at each of the digits in the binary number.
-Starting at the back, looking at the digit that is farthest to the right.
-Then, move left.
+Start at the right-most digit and move left.

 The actions for each number place are: